course-details-portlet

 Course content

-Survey of necessary measure and probability theory.
+The course is an introduction to continuous time stochastic processes and stochastic differential equations.
+Survey of measure and probability theory.
 Independence and conditional expectation.
+Martingales.
 Continuous time stochastic processes.
 Brownian motion.
-The Ito integral.
-Martingales.
+The Ito integral and Ito calculus.
 Stochastic Differential Equations.
 Diffusions.
+The Kolmogorov equations.
 Applications of stochastic modelling.

 Learning outcome

 1. Knowledge.
-Review of neccesary measure and probability theory.
+Review measure and probability theory.
 Independence and conditional expectation.
+Martingales.
 Brownian motion.
-The Ito integral.
-Martingales.
+The Ito integral and Ito calculus.
 Stochastic Differential Equations.
 Diffusions.
+Then Kolmogorov equations.
 Applications of stochastic modelling.
 2. Skills.
 The students know the theory of stochastic processes and their applications to stochastic models.
 They master various stochastic techniques such as martingales, Ito integrals etc. 3.
 Competence.
 The students are able to participate in scientific discussions and do research related to stochastic processes at an international level, and also be able to participate in interdisciplinary projects involving stochastic processes and stochastic modeling.

 Learning methods and activities